jaeuuu/linux-imx/README.md

 ### 13. Audio In bring-up
 - Use sai2 interface.
 - Use dir9001 codec ic. (spdif-to-i2s converter)
+- must be enable in sai node for "fsl,sai-asynchronous" property.

 ### 14. Supervisor current & voltage bring-up
 - Use ina260 ic.